tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ![Imgur](https://i.imgur.com/IqyphaF.png)

 **Domain Project:**
-Define all entities in Entities folder, either using code first approach or database approach, Exceptions folder defines some basic usefull exceptions that can be used in global error handling, Interface folder contains GenreicRepository, RepositoryManager and UnitOfWork interfaces that is impletmented in the Persistence project.
+Define all entities in Entities folder, either using code first approach or database approach, Exceptions folder defines some basic useful exceptions that can be used in global error handling, Interface folder contains GenreicRepository, RepositoryManager and UnitOfWork interfaces that is implemented in the Persistence project.
 ![Imgur](https://i.imgur.com/i7ZTVsl.png)

 **Application Project**